 Flood Fighting Drill Tour

-On May 19, the 67th Flood Fighting Drill in the Tonegawa River Basin took place , in the City of Sakae, Chiba Prefecture.
+On May 18, the 68th Flood Fighting Drill in the Tonegawa River Basin took place , in the City of Ashikaga, Tochigi Prefecture.
 This drill is aimed at handing down Japan’s traditional flood prevention techniques and raising public awareness of flood prevention.
-This type of annual event, organized by MLIT and riparian municipalities along major rivers, is conducted across Japan prior to the flooding season.
-Many people participated, including flood-fighting teams, local residents, and other stakeholders.
-The drill in the Tonegawa River basin is one of the biggest such events.
+This type of annual event, organized by by Minister of Land, Infrastructure, Transport and Tourism (MLIT) and riparian municipalities along major rivers, are conducted across Japan prior to the flooding season involving many stakeholders including flood-fighting teams, local residents, and other people concerned with disaster prevention.
+The drill in the Tone River basin is one of the biggest of the kind in Japan.

-The JWF has been holding the Flood Fighting Drill Tour since 2006 for officials from embassies and international organizations in Tokyo, with the aim of transmitting information to the rest of the world about our experience and the lessons learnt from water disasters, as well as traditional flood fighting activities carried out by local residents.
-(The tour was canceled in 2011, when the Great East Japan Earthquake occurred.)
-Twenty nine officials from one international organization and sixteen countries including the Ambassador Extraordinary and Plenipotentiary of Bosnia and Herzegovina participated.
-In addition, JICA cadets (twelve students from twelve countries, belonging to the Co-Creation Program on water-related disaster management), observed and experienced the drill together with the embassy officials.
+Japan Water Forum (JWF) has been organizing the Flood Fighting Drill Tour since 2006 for officials from embassies and international organizations in Tokyo, with the aim of transmitting information to the rest of the world about our experience and the lessons learnt from water disasters, as well as traditional flood fighting activities carried out by local residents.
+Twenty officials from embassies in Tokyo and thirteen countries, including Ambassadors Extraordinary and Plenipotentiary from Republic of Congo and Federal Democratic Republic of Ethiopia, and Charge d'Affaires ad interim of Republic of Mozambique to observe the drill and experience the hands-on activities together with other embassy officials.

-The JWF intends to provide information about Japan’s traditional flood fighting techniques and the establishment of disaster prevention systems based on public-private partnerships.
-Transmitting Japanese knowhow to the world, the JWF continues to help enhance flood prevention capabilities throughout the world.
+JWF will keep providing information about Japan’s traditional flood fighting techniques and the disaster prevention systems based on public-private partnerships.
+Transmitting Japanese knowhow to the world, we are committed to help enhance flood prevention capabilities throughout the world.

 |Outline of the Drill||